Did you wake up feeling heavy-headed and weak? Does your tummy refuse to accept anything? Is your pregnancy giving you a tough time in the mornings?

 Chicken soup is one of the preferred options.

-When you make the soup, an amino acid, cysteine, gets released from the chicken.
+When you make the soup, an amino acid, cysteine is released from the chicken.
 This amino acid thins the mucus (that is generated as a defense mechanism) in the lungs and accelerates the healing process.
-This also happens because the soup might have anti-inflammatory and immunity-boosting effects (5).
+This also happens because the soup may have other anti-inflammatory and immunity-boosting effects (5).

 Also, chicken is one of the highest natural sources of protein.
 It provides the much-needed strength to your body when you are sick.
 You can also add a variety of vegetables to your soup.
 They help in clearing out the phlegm and recharging your body (5).